 Coachly was an online platform designed to connect students with passionate instructors and offer personalized courses.
 Our primary goal was to provide a place where learners and instructors could easily connect and learn from each other.
 At Coachly, we believed that anyone could teach anything to anyone, and we aimed to offer a personalized approach to learning that would allow participants to address their individual needs.

 Our user-friendly platform enabled learners to easily select their desired course and date, and make online payments, with live lessons easily joined through their browser.
 We offered a wide range of courses, with individualized pricing set by instructors and no hidden fees or automatic subscriptions.

-The platform was created with the aim of promoting lifelong learning and the digitalization of education in Germany.
+The platform was created with the aim of promoting lifelong learning and the digitization of education in Germany.
 We also placed a high priority on data privacy and sustainability, ensuring that all our servers were hosted in Germany and powered by 100% renewable energy.
-At Coachly, we were committed to creating a safe, respectful and creative learning environment for everyone, with no tolerance for any form of offensive, discriminatory or misleading content.
+At Coachly, we were committed to creating a safe, respectful and creative learning environment for everyone, with zero tolerance for any form of offensive, discriminatory or misleading content.

 With our personalized approach to learning and commitment to data privacy and sustainability, Coachly was a platform designed to advance education in Germany and beyond.

 Coachly wasn't just an idea – it was our passion project.
 It all started during a car ride with my friend Dani when I shared my experience with my online courses on Udemy.
 We realized that while pre-recorded videos had their place, something was missing: the human connection.
 We wanted to create a platform where students and instructors could come together in real-time, fostering a sense of community and personalized learning.
 And so, Coachly was born.